Demographic characteristics of people who inject drugs (PWID)

 The IDRS monitors the extra medical use patterns and market characteristics of opioid pharmaceutical medications including both those prescribed for opioid substitution treatment (OST; i.e. methadone, buprenorphine, buprenorphine-naloxone), and those prescribed for pain relief (i.e. morphine and oxycodone).

-Over one-quarter (23%) of participants reported use of illicitly obtained methadone syrup in the six months preceding interview, which is stable compared with 2010 (27%).
+One-quarter (25%) of participants reported use of illicitly obtained methadone syrup in the six months preceding interview, which is stable compared with 2011 (23%).
 Use remained stable and relatively infrequent (approximately monthly).
-Eighteen percent of participants reported injecting illicit methadone syrup in the preceding six months (20% in 2010), the frequency (median days) of injection also remained stable.
-The majority that could comment on the availability of non-prescribed methadone reported that it was ‘very easy’ or ‘easy’.
-The median price of 50 cents per ml remained stable.
+Fifteen percent of participants reported injecting illicit methadone syrup in the preceding six months (18% in 2011), the frequency (median days) of injection also remained stable at approximately monthly.
+However, significantly fewer of those that could comment on the availability of non-prescribed methadone reported that it was ‘very easy’ or ‘easy’ to obtain (64% versus 80% in 2011).
+The median price of 50 cents per millilitre remained stable.

 Recent use and injection of Physeptone obtained without prescription continued to remain uncommon.